 Linux is the world's most common operating system when you count the Android version.
 The most popular smartphone uses Android.
 The most popular television uses a version of Linux.
 Linux is the most popular operating system on the hundreds of millions of servers behind the Web and in clouds.
 Which version of Linux is best for your laptop, ultrabook, or desktop?

 Some versions of Linux have compact screen layouts designed for netbooks and tablets with small screens.
 There are more compact layouts for handheld devices, cameras, and screens the size of the original smartphones, the ones made in japan back in the 1990s and the ones invented by HTC then sold with other brands on the front.
-The screens are too small for use as a computer.
+These are screens too small for use as a computer.

 Utrabooks start at 13" screens.
 Desktops can have multiple screens up over 30".
 Two screens is the practical limit for most notebooks and desktops.
 I will work in that range.